 Defining Parkinson’s Triggers and Catalyzing New Therapies

 Why do some people develop Parkinson’s disease (PD) while others do not?
 The answer involves a complex interplay between genetics, aging, and other factors.
 Stem cells are fueling our understanding of how brain cells go from being healthy early in life to diseased in old age, as well as catalyzing cell therapies that replace damaged brain cells with healthy ones.
-Join experts Lorenz Studer, MD (Memorial Sloan Kettering Cancer Center), Malin Parmar, PhD (Lund University), Vikram Khurana, MD, PhD (Brigham and Women’s Hospital, Harvard Medical School), and Gist Croft, PhD (The NYSCF Research Institute) as they discuss how stem cells are helping to address the lack of therapies that can slow, stop, or reverse PD.
-The discussion will be moderated by NYSCF’s Raeka Aiyar, PhD.
+Hear from experts Lorenz Studer, MD (Memorial Sloan Kettering Cancer Center), Malin Parmar, PhD (Lund University), Vikram Khurana, MD, PhD (Brigham and Women’s Hospital, Harvard Medical School), and Gist Croft, PhD (The NYSCF Research Institute) as they discuss how stem cells are helping to address the lack of therapies that can slow, stop, or reverse PD.
+The discussion was moderated by NYSCF’s Raeka Aiyar, PhD.

 Suggested Audience: General Public

 Director, Center for Stem Cell Biology